lorenanda/lorenanda.github.io/_posts/2022-02-10-automated-incident-response.md

 4. Activate the workflows.

 That's it: you now have three no-code workflows that automate every step of an incident response, so the on-call team can focus on solving the problem.

+> This post was originally published on the [n8n blog](https://blog.n8n.io/automated-incident-response-workflow/).